eoxyn/eoxyn/README.md

  - 💻 Software Developer
  - 🎓Computer Programming and Management Information Systems (MIS)

-I am passionate about space and science, 🚀🔬 and I enjoy conducting detailed research in these fields almost every day.
+I am passionate about space and science, 🚀🔬 and I enjoy conducting detailed research in these fields almost every day.<br>
 Additionally, I love nature and animals, 🌿🐾 and I find joy in exploring their wonders.

   **My skills include**